dockstore/dockstore/_docs/sharing-workflows.md

 When sharing a workflow, you can specify one of 3 permissions for each email you share with:

-* Owner -- the other user can also share the workflow, as well as modify and read it.
+* Owner -- the other user can also share the workflow, as well as modify and read it
-* Writer -- the other user can modify the workflow and read it.
+* Writer -- the other user can modify the workflow and read it
-* Reader -- the other user can only read the workflow.
+* Reader -- the other user can only read the workflow

 ## Sharing Workflows